-Dear Florence:
+Dear Florence, Girish,

 I am very pleased to confirm our offer to you of continuation of your employment in a new interim role with Zevia PBC (the "Company").
-The transition start date for this new role will be August 14, 2023, and the effective date for the new role will be September 4, 2023.
+The transition Your estimated start date for this new role will be August 14, 2023, February 21, 2024, and the effective date for the new role will be September 4, 2023, or such other day as is mutually agreed upon.
 This offer and your employment relationship will be subject to the terms and conditions in this letter.
 The Company reserves the right to modify job titles, reporting structures, wages, and benefits from time to time as it deems necessary and appropriate.

 1. You will report to the Chief Executive Officer.
-Your job title will be Interim, Chief Financial Officer. - o You will participate in the selection process for a new Chief Financial Officer. - o You may apply for this position should you be interested. - o Should you not be interested in the role or be selected, your interim role will end upon hire of a new Chief Financial Officer, and you will revert to your previous role as SVP, FP&A. - o Should you be selected for the Chief Financial Officer position, your previous role as SVP, FP&A will be replaced.
-2. As a regular full-time employee, you will be paid on a semi-monthly basis at an annual rate of \$384,000 less payroll deductions and all required withholdings.
+Your job title will be Interim, Chief Financial Officer. - o Your principal place of employment will be your home as it is understood and agreed for you to work remotely with travel to the Company's headquarters on an as-needed basis.
+You will participate in the selection process be reimbursed for a new Chief Financial Officer, your travel expenses consistent with Company policy for all such travel. - o You may apply for this position should you be interested. - o Should you not be interested in the role or be selected, your interim role will end upon hire of a new Chief Financial Officer, and you will revert to your previous role as SVP, FP&A. - o Should you be selected for the Chief Financial Officer position, your previous role as SVP, FP&A will be replaced.
+2. As a regular full-time employee, you will be paid on a semi-monthly basis at an annual rate of \$384,000 400,000 less payroll deductions and all required withholdings.
 The Interim, Chief Financial Officer position is classified as exempt from the overtime provisions of state and federal law, which means you will not be paid overtime compensation.
-Your position will be subject to job performance reviews. - o In addition to your base pay as Interim, Chief Financial Officer, you will be entitled to receive a \$140,000 cash retention bonus payable in two equal installments of \$70,000 within 90-days and \$70,000 at the time the Chief Financial Officer role is filled or within 6-months, whichever comes first, less payroll deductions and all required withholdings.
-The bonus will be subject to applicable supplemental taxation at the federal and/or state level(s). - o Should you not be the selected Chief Financial Officer, and thereby reverting to your SVP, FP&A role after replacement is in place, your new annual rate will be reassessed based on newly acquired skills as Interim Chief Financial Officer. - o The Company will support you in your interim role to include providing resources for executive coaching and/or board member support, as well as resources to cover potential gaps in the Finance department.
+Your position will be subject to job performance reviews.

+o In addition to your base pay as Interim, Chief Financial Officer, you will be entitled to receive a \$140,000 cash retention bonus payable in two equal installments of \$70,000 within 90-days and \$70,000 at the time the Chief Financial Officer role is filled or within 6-months, whichever comes first, less payroll deductions and all required withholdings.
+The bonus will be subject to applicable supplemental taxation at the federal and/or state level(s).

+- o Should you not be the selected Chief Financial Officer, and thereby reverting to your SVP, FP&A role after replacement is in place, your new annual rate will be reassessed based on newly acquired skills as Interim, Chief Financial Officer. - o The Company will support you in your interim role to include providing resources for executive coaching and/or board member support, as well as resources to cover potential gaps in the Finance department.
 The Chief Executive Officer will partner with you on your needs and approve required support.